Prajwal-Rajegowda/Prajwal-Rajegowda/README.md

 #### A few things about me :
 - I'm a Student at BNM Institute of Technology, Bengaluru.
 - I'm a Tech Enthusiast.
 - I have the zeal to code.
-I know I'm a newbie, but learning happens through experience right?
+I know I'm a newbie, but learning happens by experience right?

 #### In my library of Coding Languages I found 4 results :
 - C